surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/help/how-to-add-syntax-to-a-cmdlet-help-topic.md

    List the default parameter set first.
 The default parameter is specified by the cmdlet class.

    For each parameter set, list its unique parameter first, unless there are positional parameters that must appear first.
-In the previous example, the Name and ID parameters are unique parameters for the two parameter sets (each parameter set must have one parameter that's unique to that parameter set).
+In the previous example, the Name and Id parameters are unique parameters for the two parameter sets (each parameter set must have one parameter that's unique to that parameter set).
 This makes it easier for users to identify what parameter they need to supply for the parameter set.